Be (BTS album): Critical reception

 Be received generally positive reviews from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has an average score of 80 based on 11 reviews, indicating "generally favorable reviews".
 Aggregator AnyDecentMusic? gave it 7.3 out of 10, based on their assessment of the critical consensus.

-In her review for PopMatters, Ana Clara Ribeiro felt Be was a timeless pop offering that incorporated rap to create a sound that established BTS' legacy.
-Ribeiro said that although BTS' sonic identity was rap, she attributed Be's success to the band's vocalists.
+In her review for PopMatters, Ana Clara Ribeiro felt Be was a timeless pop offering that incorporated rap to create a sound that established BTS's legacy.
+Ribeiro said that although BTS's sonic identity was rap, she attributed Be's success to the band's vocalists.
 Evening Standard's Jochan Embley called the album "exquisitely produced" with "near faultless" vocal performances, a sentiment echoed by The Arts Desk's critic Peter Quinn in his review for the album.
 Reviewers were impressed with the experimentation of diverse musical styles, including Embley, Lenika Cruz of The Atlantic, and Annabel Nugent of The Independent, who said that the album "avoids the pitfall of sounding like a checklist".
-Voxs Aja Romano described it as a "sublime" album full of "seamless litany of bops intended to commemorate and celebrate getting through the Covid-19 pandemic", with Lexi Lane of NBC News calling it BTS' "brightest and most unifying album yet".
+Voxs Aja Romano described it as a "sublime" album full of "seamless litany of bops intended to commemorate and celebrate getting through the Covid-19 pandemic", with Lexi Lane of NBC News calling it BTS's "brightest and most unifying album yet".
 Exclaim! writer Eva Zhu felt that the departure of Be towards a more "laidback" sound compared to the band's usual offerings was appealing to newer audience.